-Due to COVID-19, the Office of Counseling Services will provide services in person at the office, or via telephone, or Zoom Health (ask about our Zoom Room) under the RIDOH guidelines only with 6-foot physical distancing, mask wearing, and following all COVID safety protocols until further notice.
+Due to COVID-19, the Office of Counseling Services is providing counseling via Telehealth, phone, or in person with adherence to CDC and RIDOH guidelines: 6-foot physical distancing, mask wearing, and following all COVID safety protocols until further notice.

 Counselors are available Monday through Friday from 8:30 a.m.-4:30 p.m. to provide free, confidential counseling or consultation to all Bryant students currently enrolled in undergraduate or graduate programs.

-Students interested in initiating counseling services can email Bryant Counseling Services at email@example.com to set up a first meeting with a counselor via phone, or Zoom.
-Any questions, please call us at 401-232-6045.
+Students interested in initiating counseling services can email Bryant Counseling Services at email@example.com to set up a first meeting with a counselor.
+Any other questions or concerns, please call us at 401-232-6045.